yastapova/live-stock/LiveStockSite/WebContent/README.md

 The manager should be able to:

-Set the share price of a stock (for simulating market fluctuations in a stock's share price) Add, Edit and Delete information for an employee Obtain a sales report for a particular month
+Set the share price of a stock (for simulating market fluctuations in a stock's share price) Add, Edit and Delete information for an employee [DONE] Obtain a sales report for a particular month
 Produce a comprehensive listing of all stocks
 Produce a list of orders by stock symbol or by customer name